Instructions for Authors

 In order to accomplish its vision to make scientific & health care information open access and to disseminate the scientific knowledge all around the world Longdom Publishing SL made a new initiation.

-Cover Letter: All submissions should be accompanied by a 500 words or less cover letter briefly stating the significance of the research, agreement of authors for publication, number of figures and tables, supporting manuscripts, and supplementary information.
+Cover Letter: All submissions should be accompanied by a cover letter briefly stating the significance of the research, agreement of authors for publication, number of figures and tables, supporting manuscripts, supplementary information and author affiliations with active telephone and fax numbers, as well as postal and E-mail addresses for correspondence.

 Article Preparation Guidelines: